Gerald1973/letter_speak/README.md

 # letter_speak

-A small program with nCurses and eSpeak to echo the letter pressed on the keyboard.
+A small program with nCurses and eSpeak to teach the letter.

+## Setup procedure

-1. install espeak
+1. install espeak-ng
 2. install figlet
+3. sudo apt install mbrola mbrola-fr2